marcellodibello/BayesianNetworksInPhilosophy/index.md

 ## Overview

 This course is an exploration of the philosophical applications of Bayesian networks (perhpas more aptly called, probabilistic graphical models).
-The course consists of three parts (see details below): 1.
-Probability refresher; 2.
-Intro to Bayesian networks; and 3.
-Philoshical applications.
+The course consists of three parts (see details below):

+  1. Probability refresher
+  2. Intro to Bayesian networks
+  3. Philosophical applications

 ## Coursework
 To get credit for this course, students will be expected to:

-a. take a probability exam (Pass/Fail -- to obtain a pass in this exam is a necessary condition to pass the course);
+  - take a probability exam (Pass/Fail -- to obtain a pass in this exam is a necessary condition to pass the course);
-b. construct a Bayesian network about a phenomenon of interest (20% of final grade);
+  - construct a Bayesian network about a phenomenon of interest (20% of final grade);
-c. write a research-level paper that applies a Bayesian network to a philosophical question, broadly understood (60% of final grade); and
+  - write a research-level paper that applies a Bayesian network to a philosophical question, broadly understood (60% of final grade); and
-d. partcipare regukarly to class discussions (20% of final grade).
+  - partcipare regukarly to class discussions (20% of final grade).

 Students are encouraged to pursue their own interest and line of research.
 Emphasis is on conceptual understanding rather than computations.